 Carnation is commercially one of the most important flowers in India.
-The flowers fetch very good return for the small growers also.
-Any individual can start carnation cultivation by two ways.
+The flowers fetch a very good return for the small growers also.
+Any individual can start carnation cultivation in two ways.
 These are outside farming and another is protected farming or greenhouse farming.
-In starting this business, the primary criteria is the land.
+In starting this business, the primary criteria are the land.
 And your farm size and production capacity will depend on the area of land you have.

 Carnation is one of the most important cut flowers in the world.
-Additionally, these are excellent for cut flowers, bedding, pots, borders, edging and rock gardens.
-The reasons include the excellent keeping quality, the wide range of forms, ability to withstand long-distance transportation and remarkable ability to rehydrate after continuous shipping.
+Additionally, these are excellent for cut flowers, bedding, pots, borders, edging, and rock gardens.
+The reasons include the excellent keeping quality, the wide range of forms, the ability to withstand long-distance transportation, and the remarkable ability to rehydrate after continuous shipping.

 Generally, western countries sell cut flowers throughout the years.
-However, the demand grows in the specific festivals like Valentine’s day, Easter, Mother’s day and Christmas.
-In India, places having the cool climate like Shimla Kulu, Manali, Kalimpong, Ooty Kodaikanal, Bangalore, Pune, Nasik, etc. are most suitable areas for the production of cut flowers.
+However, the demand grows in specific festivals like Valentine’s Day, Easter, Mother’s day, and Christmas.
+In India, places having a cool climate like Shimla Kulu, Manali, Kalimpong, Ooty Kodaikanal, Bangalore, Pune, Nasik, etc. are the most suitable areas for the production of cut flowers.
 And the flower has huge export potential.
-The main exporting countries are Holland (70%), Columbia (9.2%), Israel (5.8%), Italy (4.9%), Spain (2.3%), Kenya (1.4%) and the Canary Islands (1.1%).
+The main exporting countries are Holland (70%), Columbia (9.2%), Israel (5.8%), Italy (4.9%), Spain (2.3%), Kenya (1.4%), and the Canary Islands (1.1%).

 Things To Consider In Commercial Carnation Cultivation